by-student-2017/DFTBplus-v.23.1-examples/README.md

   + I created this item to find out under which calculation conditions GFN2-xTB converges well.
   + Due to my time constraints, I only checked the SCF calculation and did not check the band structure or DOS.
 Interested readers may wish to compare the band structure with the results of GFN1-xTB and *.skf.
   + GFN2-xTB may be able to calculate well for systems with open gaps such as semiconductors and insulators.
 GFN2-xTB does not converge well with a unit cell, but it can be calculated successfully with a supercell.
 It may become a practical tool for calculations of supercells with element substitutions.
-  + System that did not converge with GFN2-xTB: Mn4Si7, CaMgZn, MnGaNi2, Li3Al2, ZrCuB, TaCoB
+  + System that did not converge with GFN2-xTB: Mn4Si7, CaMgZn, MnGaNi2, Li3Al2, ZrCuB, TaCoB, AlFe2Si
+  + For Whistler-based structures, "{ 0, 0}: On entry to DSTEGR2 parameter number -202 had an illegal value" is output.
+If this is related to ScaLapack, it may work fine if you stop OpenMPI.

 ## Activation Energy (TS - Reactant) ######################################
 - If accurate reaction energies were obtained (1 kcal/mol even with highly accurate CCSD(T)), the relationship with the experimental results would be as follows.